SystemFw/blog/content/staging/paxos-failures.md

 - In those cases, there's mention of _multiple_ such values.
 Why are there multiple values if the register is write-once?

-And yet, believe it or not, this is the simplest thing that could possibly work if we want fault-tolerance, and we will show that by trying simpler algorithms and relentlessly breaking them.
+And yet believe it or not, this is the simplest thing that could possibly work, and we'll show it by trying simpler algorithms and relentlessly breaking them, until we're back at Paxos.

 ## Failing our way to Paxos